-- Buy the more nutritious options of the foods they do like, so they are getting the most “bang for the buck” nutrition wise.
-For instance, my daughter really likes orange juice and pasta.
+- Buy the more nutritious options of the foods they do like, so they are getting the most "bang for the buck" nutrition wise.
+For instance, my daughter really likes orange juice and pasta (not together).
 So I buy the calcium and vitamin D fortified orange juice with the essential fatty acids included, and the protein and fiber fortified pasta.

 - We always give a multivitamin with dinner, but check with your pediatrician as to what's best for your child.

 - Peer pressure in the example of other children (or even adults) who eat well has really seemed to encourage my children to try new things too.
 I know many times my kids have been at my sister's or mom's house, and they will come home and tell me what they ate, and just blown my socks off, because they've eaten things they never would for me.

 - Set a good example yourself!
 Don't be a picky eater yourself, and expect your kids to be different.